metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

 Metabase provides an official Docker image via Dockerhub that can be used for deployments on any system that is running Docker.

+If you're trying to upgrade your Metabase version on Docker, check out these [upgrading instructions](./start.md#upgrading-metabase).

 ### Launching Metabase on a new container

 Here's a quick one-liner to get you off the ground (please note, we recommend further configuration for production deployments below):